St. George, Louisiana

-St. George is a city in East Baton Rouge Parish in the U.S. state of Louisiana.
-With a population of 86,316, it is the second most-populous city in the parish (after Baton Rouge) and fifth most-populous in the state.
+St. George is a city in East Baton Rouge Parish in Louisiana, USA.
+With a population of 86,316, it is the second most populous city in the parish (after Baton Rouge) and fifth most populous in the state.

-St. George is the newest incorporated city in Louisiana and was approved in a ballot initiative on October 12, 2019.
+St. George is the newest incorporated city in Louisiana and was approved through a ballot initiative on October 12, 2019.
 The city originated from previously unincorporated areas located southeast of Baton Rouge.

-A legal action to challenge the incorporation of St. George was filed in 19th Judicial District Court in East Baton Rouge Parish on November 4, 2019.
-After a ruling by the court as well as the Louisiana First Circuit Court of Appeals, the Louisiana Supreme Court upheld incorporation by a 4-3 decision.
+A legal action of St. George was filed in 19th Judicial District Court in East Baton Rouge Parish on November 4, 2019.
+After rulings by the district court and the Louisiana First Circuit Court of Appeals, the Louisiana Supreme Court upheld the incorporation in a 4–3 decision.